Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

 What are NSAIDs and how do they work?

 Prostaglandins are a family of chemicals that are produced by the cells of the body and have several important functions.
-They promote inflammation, pain, and fever; support the blood clotting function of platelets; and protect the lining of the stomach from the damaging effects of acid.
+They promote inflammation that is necessary for healing, but also resutls in pain, and fever; support the blood clotting function of platelets; and protect the lining of the stomach from the damaging effects of acid.

 For what conditions are NSAIDs used?

 NSAIDs are used primarily to treat inflammation, mild to moderate pain, and fever.
-Specific uses include the treatment of headaches, arthritis, sports injuries, and menstrual cramps.
-Ketorolac (Toradol) is only used for short-term treatment of moderately severe acute pain that otherwise would be treated with opioids.
-Aspirin (also an NSAID) is used to inhibit the clotting of blood and prevent strokes and heart attacks in individuals at high risk.
+Specific uses include the treatment of headaches, arthritis, ankylosing spondylitis, sports injuries, and menstrual cramps.
+Ketorolac (Toradol) is only used for short-term treatment of moderately severe acute pain that otherwise would be treated with narcotics.
+Aspirin (also an NSAID) is used to inhibit the clotting of blood and prevent strokes and heart attacks in individuals at high risk for strokes and heart attacks.
 NSAIDs also are included in many cold and allergy preparations.
+Celecoxib (Celebrex) is used for treating familial adenomatous polyposis (FAP) to prevent the formation and growth of colon polyps.

 Back to Medications Index